 You can open runtime logs from the information footer at the bottom of the project editor.
+Runtime logs update in real time while your pipeline runs.
 Each log entry provides structured details that help you trace execution and diagnose issues.
 Logs include:- Pipeline steps: Execution details for every processing step, mapped directly to the gems in your visual pipeline.

 - Execution sequence: The exact order in which steps were carried out.